barumau/pandunia/english/pandunia-english.md

 be loka - be located (lie, be situated)
 be mas - exceed (be greater than)
 be mata - die
+be migra - move (migrate, relocate oneself)
+be min - subceed (be less than)
+be mirde - fade
+be name - be called (be named)
 be niche - go under
 be par - equal
 be pasi - suffer (get hurt)